Kamillatemurshoeva/armenia-unesco-intangible-heritage/open_data_armenia_unesco_documents/README.md

 ## Project

-This repository is part of the **Open Data Armenia Project**, which aims to collect and structure publicly available Armenian cultural and historical datasets for research and open data initiatives.
+This repository is part of the **Open Data Armenia**, which aims to collect and structure publicly available Armenian cultural and historical datasets for research and open data initiatives.